saci5314/engine-thermal-build/README.md

 ## Simulation Suite
 The "thermal_network" object is a suite for simulating heat transfer in your TCA via a convection-diffusion eqn solver.
 Regenerative, film, ablative, and radiative cooling design inputs are implemented as nonlinear boundary conditions.
 There are a few on-board temperature-dependent property libraries for structural materials and coolants.

-The model is "1.5D", which is to say that heat is diffused *only radially* through your chamber wall and is advected *only axially* along the direction of coolant flow.
+The model is "1.5D", which is to say each phenomenon is differenced in 1D orthogonal to eachother.
+Heat is diffused *only radially* through your chamber wall and is advected *only axially* along the direction of coolant mass flow.
+Convective heat transfer (boundary conduction, not mass trasnport) is treated by additional volumetric source terms.

 ## TODOs